aica-technology/api/docs/docs/getting-started/02-installation.md

 An AICA license includes specific entitlements that determine which add-on packages and versions can be accessed and used.
 AICA support will provide a package manifest with the latest included add-ons together with the respective license key.

 For a full list of available add-ons for components and hardware collections, along with their latest versions and release notes, contact your AICA representative.

-For a full list of available add-ons for components and hardware collections, along with their latest versions and release notes, contact your AICA representative.